Self-Gravity Effects of Ultralight Boson Clouds Formed by Black Hole Superradiance: Methods

 and similarly for the vector $A_a$.
 We further assume the synchronicity condition between the cloud frequency and the black hole horizon, $\omega = m\Omega_H $; i.e., the bosonic fields saturate the black hole superradiance condition.
 In this study, we restrict to solutions corresponding to the endpoint of the fastest growing superradiant unstable modes: we set $m=1$.

 Our general approach to numerically constructing these solutions is similar to Refs.~\cite{Herdeiro:2014goa,Herdeiro:2015gia,Herdeiro:2016tmi,Santos:2020pmh}, though the particular form for the metric ansatz that we use and some other details are different, and we give the full expressions for the elliptic equations that are solved in Appendix \ref{sec:eom}.
 As in Refs.~\cite{Herdeiro:2014goa,Herdeiro:2015gia,Herdeiro:2016tmi,Santos:2020pmh}, we use a grid covering the angular domain and a compactified radial coordinate that goes from the black hole horizon to spatial infinity.
 We solve these discretized partial differential equations using an adapted version of Newton-Raphson method that was initially developed for boson star initial data in Ref.~\cite{Siemonsen:2020hcg}.
+The resulting data is publicly available at \cite{dataref}.
 For more details on how these solutions are constructed, see Appendix \ref{sec:eom}.